 You may apply for a Social Security Number if you are employed in the United States.
 Once issued, the number is valid for one's lifetime.
-If you are not employed, you may apply for an Individual Taxpayer Identification Number (ITIN) for tax filing purposes due to a University Fellowship or Athletic Scholarship, please contact an Immigration Coordinator for assistance.
+If you are not employed but require an Individual Taxpayer Identification Number (ITIN) for tax filing purposes due to a University Fellowship or Athletic Scholarship, please contact an Immigration Coordinator for assistance.

 Be careful with your Social Security card and number.
 Show your card to your employer when you start a job so your records are correct.
 Provide your Social Security number to your financial institution(s) for tax reporting purposes.
 Keep your card and any other document that shows your Social Security Number on it in a safe place.
 DO NOT routinely carry your card or other documents that display your number.
 Learn more.

 Each year, the United States Internal Revenue Service (IRS) requires that all workers file a tax return which is due on April 15 of the following year.
 As a nonresident alien, you are also required to file a tax return, which is sometimes called Form 1040NR or Form 1040NR-EZ.
-As an employee of The Ohio State University, you will complete your tax return through the Glacier website.
+As an employee of The Ohio State University, you will complete your tax return through Glacier.

 In order to complete your tax return, you will need some basic information about your employer, as well as detailed information about how much income you earned over the past year.
 As a nonresident alien, you will receive this information through Form 1042-S; U.S. citizens receive this information through Form W-2.